hyl0327/counterpoint-in-composition-examples/Ch 2/README.md

 1. On the whole note, or
 2. On the second half note

+No tying or repeating notes in general (the more possibilities in 2nd species make them no longer necessary)

 (In minor) submediant before leading tone: must be raise as well

 At least one subsidiary high point before / after the climax